 Check the sync settings on your Android device.

 If you use an Android device with Google Authenticator, the app may not be synced correctly.
-To fix this, launch the Google Authenticator app on your mobile device, tap the Settings option in the main menu, tap Time correction for codes, and tap Sync now.
+To fix this, launch the Google Authenticator app on your mobile device and access the settings from the main menu.
+Navigate to the time correction setting for codes and sync.

 My phone is lost or broken.

-The a two-factor authentication app connects only to the specific mobile device it is set up on.
+A two-factor authentication app connects only to the specific mobile device it's set up on.
 If you lose the device or otherwise can't access the authenticator app, you'll need the Mailchimp backup code that was given to you when you set up two-factor authentication.
 The backup code is a different code from the one you used to set up two-factor authentication on your device.

 If you don't have your backup code, try this option.